You will need

 - Scrap paper

 - Everyone should gather together.
-The person leading the activity should help people think about how their group is similar to a football team.
+The person leading the activity should help people think about how their group is like a team.
 What sorts of things create a culture and sense of belonging?

 - Everyone should get into a semi-circle.
 They should turn around so they face the rest of the meeting place and their backs face the semi-circle.